 First of all I have feelings

 Moonpie also joined the conversation during the time when everybody was going crazy about the 280-character testing on Twitter.
 The brand’s social media marketing strategy is definitely effective in staying current and updated with the latest online buzz.

 This account has been asked to test Twitter’s new 280 character limit, but as a 100-year-old brand, we believe our fans most enjoy traditional tweets with brevity, so we declined.
 We hope to continue to provide a fun, positive place to discuss MoonPies moving forward.
 Thank you.

 Keeps your content fresh and current

 Partnering with a social media agency and hiring a dedicated online community manager allows your brand to stay updated on the latest viral trends online.
 A person dedicated to keeping your brand’s social media presence active can focus on keeping an eye on worldwide trends.
 You can put this person in charge of putting your brand out there in the social scene.

 For keeping it current, Smirnoff is a model brand.
-Having a quick-witted online community manager gives the brand a fun exposure by joining the conversation about the latest news.
+Having a quick-witted community manager gives the brand a fun exposure by joining the conversation about the latest news.
 Check out Smirnoff’s contribution to Megan Markle and Prince Harry’s talked about the royal wedding.

 — Smirnoff US (@SmirnoffUS) May 19, 2018